Ladysnake/Cardinal-Components-API/README.md

 }
 ```

-*This feature is still experimental.
-Serverside ticking is implemented for all providers except item stacks.
+*Serverside ticking is implemented for all providers except item stacks.
  Clientside ticking is only implemented for entities, block entities, and worlds.*

 The next step is to choose an identifier for your component, and to declare it in your `fabric.mod.json`'s custom properties: